paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 The space required for array w is O(N/((log N)^2\*log log N)) words, and for d is O(N/((log N)^2) bytes (which again could be bits).

-### forthcoming

-It is possible to continue in this vein, for at least one more step.

 ## optimizations

 There are many opportunities for optimizing the code to speed it up (hopefully!) or reduce the memory required.
 Here are some:

-- When scanning w[] to print the primes, sections of zeros have to be skipped.
-It is possible to record the length len of the section at the start, for example by encoding it as len+N.
-Then, when the primes are printed or otherwise gathered, the section can be skipped in one step.

 - Array w[] can store the gaps betwen successive elements rather than the elements themselves.
 It can then be very efficiently extended using memcpy.